tahhnik/Designing-Large-Scale-Data-Warehouse-with-Azure-Synapse-Analytics/README.md

 ## Acknowledgments 🙌
-   Special thanks to the open-source community and the contributors who make learning and collaboration an incredible journey.

-## License 📄
-   This project is licensed under the Apache-2.0 license see the [LICENSE](http://www.apache.org/licenses/) file for details.
+   My humble gratitude to my friends and family who are constant supports for my works and endevours

 ## Connect with Me ⬇️
    [![LinkedIn](https://img.shields.io/badge/Connect%20with%20me%20on-LinkedIn-blue.svg)](https://www.linkedin.com/in/tahnikahmed/)